The Best Gaming Monitors 2019 (Budget, 144Hz, 4K, G-Sync and FreeSync)

 How to Choose the Right Monitor for You?

 Choosing the right monitor for your setup can be a bit tricky.
-So, before deciding which on amongst the best should be added to your setup, make sure you ask yourself the following:
+So, before deciding which is the best for you make sure you ask yourself the following:

 What aspect ratio do you need for gaming?